reasonmii/reasonmii/README.md

 ### Hi there 👋

+Jan.
+2018 - Present
-I’m a data analyst at LG U+.</br>
+- I’m a data analyst at LG U+.</br>
+Mar.
+2013 - Feb.
+2018</br>
-I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university.
+- I did a double major in Library and Information Science and Journalism and Mass Communication at SungKyunKwan university.

 <!--
 **reasonmii/reasonmii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.